-- 4.12 In 2015, various national changes to the Use Classes Order (UCO) came into force which meant bookmakers were reclassified as Sui Generis instead of A2.
-This change is, therefore, reflected in the Retail Frontages Study data from 2015 onwards. - 4.13 In late 2020, further national changes to the Use Classes Order (UCO) came into force which have had a notable impact on this Study.
+- 4.13 Chapter 2 provides background information on national legislation which relates to retail frontages. - 4.14 In 2015, various national changes to the Use Classes Order (UCO) came into force which meant bookmakers were reclassified as Sui Generis instead of A2.
+This change is, therefore, reflected in the Retail Frontages Study data from 2015 onwards. - 4.15 As mentioned previously, in September 2020 further national changes to the Use Classes Order (UCO) came into force which had an impact on this Study.
 The changes are detailed in Fig. 4.1.